Henry Osinde: Playing career

 After moving to Canada, Osinde began playing in the Toronto & District Cricket Association.
+Six feet four inches tall and strongly built, he was able to generate substantial bounce with his pace bowling.
 He was selected in Canada's squad for the 2005 ICC Trophy in Ireland, ironically making his international debut in a warm-up game against Uganda.

 Osinde made his first-class debut for Canada against Bermuda in the 2005 Intercontinental Cup.
 In his second match he recorded 7/53 against Cayman Islands.
 Later in the year he was one of four Canadians selected to attend the ICC Winter Training Camp (WTC) in South Africa along with players from other associate countries.
 He was assessed by WTC head coach Andy Moles as being "along with Ireland's Eoin Morgan [...] the player with perhaps most potential among those here at the WTC".

 At the 2007 Cricket World Cup in the West Indies, Osinde played three games but failed to take a wicket.
 He returned for the 2011 Cricket World Cup where he took career-best ODI figures of 4/26 against Kenya and was named man of the match.
 He played his final matches for Canada in 2013.